 Middlebury has a vibrant downtown, which includes nearby Porter Medical Center.
 The Middlebury State Airport is 3 miles to the north.
 Burlington, Vermont’s largest city, is a 55-minute drive to the north along Route 7.
 Boston is about a 3.25-hour drive to the southeast.

 Access is via Pratt Road, a Class IV, non-maintained town road.
-Pratt Road comes off Lower Plains Road and runs southeasterly ±1,000’ to the last driveway serving a year-round home on Pratt Road.
+Pratt Road comes off Lower Plaines Road and runs southeasterly ±1,000’ to the last driveway serving a year-round home on Pratt Road.
 This section of the road is maintained and plowed privately by adjacent landowners who live on the road.
-The Class IV section of the road then runs another ±600’ to the property boundary as a graveled town road that is not maintained by any neighbors.
+The Class IV section of the road then runs another ±600’ to the property boundary as a graveled town road that is not maintained by any neighbors (the total length of Pratt Road to the property boundary is ±1,600’).
 Electric power runs to within ±1,000’ of the property.
 Once on the property, Pratt Road runs another ±800’ as a graveled road to a large clearing on the property.

 Additional access is via a driveway access point along Upper Plains Road.